-Revenue from Sea freight service
+• Revenue from Sea freight service

 Revenue from sea freight service is revenue on behalf of AI Logistics Co., Ltd. (AIL) which operating vessel freight services with 1 high-quality vessels, namely "Thareratana 3" until May 2020.
 AIL sold its last vessel; Thareratana 3 to non-related party, then permanently ceased its operation.
-AIL had already registered its dissolution with the Department of Business Development, Ministry of Commerce and currently in its liquidation process.
+AIL had already registered its dissolution with the Department of Business Development, Ministry of Commerce and already liquidated in 2022.